rsyncOSX/RsyncUI/README.md

 - the [documentation of RsyncUI](https://rsyncui.netlify.app/)
 - the [changelog](https://rsyncui.netlify.app/post/changelog/)

+## Install by Homebrew

+RsyncUI can also be installed by Homebrew: brew install --cask rsyncui

 ## Dependencies

 RsyncUI is implemented by utilizing the SwiftUI, Swift and Combine declarative frameworks.
 There are a few source code dependencies: